Healthy Elote Dip Recipe

 Instructions

 • In a medium sized cast iron skillet or frying pan set over medium heat, melt the butter and add in the corn.
-2 tbsp butter 2 15 oz whole corn kernels, canned
+2 tbsp butter 2 15 oz corn, canned

 • Cook the corn for 10 minutes, stirring occasionally, or until the corn has started to char on some pieces.
 The roasted corn taste of this recipe is what makes it so delicious.